spryker/docker-sdk/docs/07-deploy-file/02-deploy.file.reference.v1.md

 To disable the validation of request body size against this parameter, set it to `0`.
 We do not recommended disabling it.
 :::

-* `groups: applications: application: timeouts: vhost-timeout` - define a common timeout for proxy_connect_timeout, proxy_read_timeout, proxy_send_timeout, fastcgi_send_timeout, fastcgi_read_timeout, client_body_timeout, client_header_timeout, send_timeout, keepalive_timeout.
+* `groups: applications: application: limits: request-terminate-timeout` - define the timeout for serving a single request after which the worker process will be killed.
 If not specified, the default values apply:
     * `backoffice` - `1m`
     * `merchant-portal` - `1m`
     * `glue-storefront` - `1m`